 Our Altar Guild is always looking for people to help set up for services.

-A small group of singers helps lead and anchor the music at the 10:15 AM service on Sundays.
+A small group of singers helps lead and anchor the music at the 10:15 AM service on most Sundays.
 There is a short practice around the piano most Sundays after the second service.
 All are welcome to join in.
-See Roburt Gajdos or Robert Calabrese.
+See Roburt Gajdos.